cloudera/kitten/README.md

 run under YARN.

-This link provides a useful overview of what is required to create a new YARN application, and should also help you understand our motivations in creating Kitten.
+This link provides a useful overview of what is required to create a new YARN application, and should also help you understand the motivation for creating Kitten.

 http://hadoop.apache.org/common/docs/r0.23.0/hadoop-yarn/hadoop-yarn-site/WritingYarnApplications.html